 Beyond these futuristic technologies, we can expect significant improvements in existing features:

-The approach to privacy is also evolving.
-We're seeing a shift toward:
+The approach to privacy has evolved significantly in 2026.
+We're seeing meaningful shifts toward:

 The most exciting developments may come from integration: